gu-benites/bedrock-v3/docs/create-recipe/future-implementations/ux-ui-progress-indicator.md

+This document explores UI/UX design ideas for a progress indicator (breadcrumb or sidebar) within the multi-phase, multi-step Create Recipe AI streaming workflow.

 Brainstorm of the UI/UX for a progress indicator (breadcrumb or sidebar) for this multi-phase, multi-step workflow.

 **Overarching Goals for the Progress Indicator:**